 Should you let your friends or family members ‘fix you up’ with a date?

 Like I said, online dating sites exist and they do work.
 They are capable of helping you find thousands of people you would be unlikely to come across in your daily life – I happen to know a lot of married couples who’ve met that way, and there’s not one thing wrong with it.
 You just have to be careful, and I mean REALLY careful.

 Interesting fact: 1/3 of recently married couples met online.
 My only other advice on that one is don’t spend too much money on it (but then you know me, I’m a cheap-skate!).
 But if you’re looking for something a little more traditional, you might want to consider getting set up by your friends or family members – or maybe even a co-worker.

 After all, the people closest to you might have some pretty valuable insight into who would be a compatible partner for you.
 Here are seven strategies to get your friends to set you up on a successful date (that really works!).

 Get the Hookup: 7 Surefire Strategies to Get Your Friends to Set You Up on a Successful Date

-- Behave courteously.
-Etiquette matters online.
+Etiquette matters.
 It’s even more important when you have mutual friends.
-Smile, make eye contact, and speak kindly.
+Smile, make eye contact and speak kindly.

-- Hire a professional.
+Get a dating coach who can help you avoid toxic partners.
 You may also want to try working with a paid matchmaking service.
 Browse for options online or in your neighborhood.
 Study contracts carefully before signing.

-- Try again.
-A happy relationship is worth searching for.
-Express your gratitude to your friends so they’ll keep sharing their contacts.
+A happy relationship is worth searching for if that’s what you want.
+And who better than your friends to help you find the right person.
+Even if a date does not work out, let your friends know you’re grateful for the connection anyway and that you’re still looking so they’ll keep sharing their contacts.
 Read about relationships and communication skills so you’ll be ready for love wherever you encounter it.